runtimeverification/haskell-backend/README.md

 - [direnv] to make the project's tools available in shells and editors.
 - [ghcide], an integrated development environment for Haskell that is compatible with most editors.
 Note: [yq] is required to run `ghcide` with `hie-bios.sh`.
+- [hlint] and [stylish-haskell] for compliance with project guidelines.
+Run `stack --stack-yaml global-stack.yaml install hlint stylish-haskell` to install the versions that are used for CI.

 For integration testing, we also recommend: